Tennessee Emergency Management Agency

 The Tennessee Emergency Management Agency (TEMA) is an agency of Tennessee government tasked with coordinating the state government's preparation for, response to, and recovery from natural and man-made disasters across the state of Tennessee.
 The agency is headquartered in Nashville, Tennessee, with four regional offices in Jackson, Nashville, Knoxville, and Chattanooga.
 TEMA is a component of the Tennessee Military Department, along with the Tennessee National Guard (Tennessee Army National Guard and Tennessee Air National Guard) and the Tennessee State Guard.

+In July 2026, TEMA will become the Department of the Tennessee Emergency Management Authority, a Cabinet-level department of state government.

 History

 The Office of Civil Defense (OCD) was established in 1951 with the primary purpose of preparing civil defense plans in the event of nuclear weapons being detonated in Tennessee during a hypothetical war between the United States and the Soviet Union.
 This continued to be the main focus of the agency through the 1960s as the OCD prepared the Tennessee Plan for the Management of Resources, a plan designed to manage resources after a nuclear strike.
 In 1984, after the Waverly, Tennessee, tank car explosion, the Office of Civil Defense was renamed the Tennessee Emergency Management Agency and assigned its first civilian director.

+During the 2026 legislative session, the Tennessee General Assembly approved legislation to establish the Department of the Tennessee Emergency Management Authority (TEMA), moving TEMA out of the Department of the Military and elevating it to Cabinet-level status.
+This change will make the Director of TEMA the Commissioner of TEMA.
+The change will take effect on July 1, 2026.